-The details about sizing, specific dimensions and masses are provided in section 3.1 Engine dimensions and masses, 3-1.
+The details about sizing, specific dimensions and masses are provided in section 3.1 Engine dimensions and masses,

 This chapter introduces the engine.
-It focuses on all aspects of the engine that may be different from other engines.
+It focuses on all aspects of the engine that can be different from other engines.
 This chapter also highlights the suitability of the engine.